gabrielfernandes-codes/geo-projects-platform/README.md

 # Geo-Projects Platform

-This is a monorepo for the Geo-Projects Platform utilizing Turborepo.
-It contains backend service and shared packages.
+This is a fictional project designed for studying and practicing the implementation of various technologies, exploring different approaches and possibilities.
+The project focuses on the following technologies:

+- Turborepo
+- TypeScript
+- Fastify
+- Drizzle ORM
+- PostgreSQL
+- PostGIS
+- Neon
+- Docker
+- Fly.io
+- GitHub Actions

 ## Requirements